-7.3.1.
+- 7.3.1.
 The CEO shall have the responsibility for following all statutory requirements and procedures in connection with all contracts for the acquisition of goods and purchased services.
-Goods and purchased services may be acquired on the open market, pursuant to published tariffs, or by competitive bidding when required, for the normal maintenance and operations of the Port without prior Port Commission approval so long as, where appropriate, such acquisitions shall be approved as a part of normal monthly expensesand shall be within Authorized Budget Limits.
-The CEO may execute contracts for such acquisitions, subject to the following conditions:

-7.3.2.
-The contract or purchase order price is not for a term more than three years and the total obligation does not exceed FiveTwo Hundred Thousand Dollars (\$5200,000). or, for contracts with a term of only one (1) year, the total obligation does not exceed the amount specifically included in the Port's Annually Approved Capital Budget or current annual operating budget.
-Single year contracts may provide for up to four (4) options to extend the contract term for one (1) year periods, provided that the cost associated with any contract extensions must be within Authorized Budget Limits.

-7.3.3.
-Selection, contracting, and payment for all such services shall follow all required statutory procedures as stated in SSHB 3274, or its equivalent codification in the Revised Code of Washington.
+Goods and purchased services may be acquired on the open market, pursuant to published tariffs, or by competitive bidding when required, for the normal maintenance and operations of the Port without prior Port Commission approval so long as, where appropriate, such acquisitions shall be approved as a part of normal monthly expenses and shall be within Authorized Budget Limits.
+The CEO may execute contracts for such acquisitions, subject to the following conditions: - 7.3.2.
+The contract or purchase order price is not for a term more than three years and the total obligation does not exceed ThreeTwo Hundred Thousand Dollars (\$3200,000). or, for contracts with a term of only one (1) year, the total obligation does not exceed the amount specifically included in the Port's Annually Approved Capital Budget or current annual operating budget.
+Single year contracts may provide for up to four (4) options to extend the contract term for one (1) year periods, provided that the cost associated with any contract extensions must be within Authorized Budget Limits. - 7.3.3.
+Selection, contracting, and payment for all such services shall follow all required statutory procedures as stated in SSHB 3274, or its equivalent codification in the Revised Code of Washington. - 7.3.4.

-7.3.4.
 Authorization for Critical Work.
-Under circumstances not constituting a legally defined emergency but otherwise requiring immediate action to avoid significant adverse consequences, the CEOs is delegated the authority to commit up to Five Hundred Thousand Dollars (\$500,000) to address the situation and mitigate potential consequences.
-Such a critical situation is deemed to arise where prior Commission authorization cannot, even on an expedited basis, be obtained or either (i) the circumstances are such that, if left unaddressed, a true emergency as defined by RCW 39.04.280 is substantially likely to develop, or (ii) any delay will result in significant cost or schedule impact on the Port, other public agencies or private property owners.
-When the CEO exercises this delegated authority, he will notify the Port Commission as soon as practicable of the action taken and obtain Port Commission ratification of his action at the next public meeting.
-Notice of this action will be provided to the public.
+Under circumstances not constituting a legally defined emergency, but otherwise requiring immediate action to avoid significant adverse consequences to public health, safety or property, the Commission authorizes the CEO to spend up to Five Hundred Thousand Dollars (\$500,000) to prevent potentially significant adverse consequences to public health, safety or property.
+The CEO shall have authority to spend the funds if: (i) the circumstances are such that a true emergency as defined by RCW 39.04.280 is substantially likely to develop unless action is taken, or (ii) any delay in addressing the situation will likely result in significant cost increases or adverse schedule impacts to the Port, other public agencies or private property owners, and, (iii) where prior Commission authorization cannot, even on an expedited basis, be obtained.
+When the CEO authorizes Critical Work to be undertaken, he or she shall notify the Commission as soon as practicable of his or her action, the amount of money spent and obtain Commission ratification at the next public meeting.
+The CEO shall also provide notice of this Critical Work to the

+Formatted: Font: Bold Formatted: Font: Not Bold